In science, the ultimate success of any experiment is most of the times determined through a measure known as statistical significance.

 However, the usual cutoff for an experiment that is very unlikely is the fact that you will see a difference that may be as big or even bigger five percent of the time.

 Furthermore, statistical significance has been used in drawing a bright line between the failure and success in experiments.
-When an experimental result achieves statistical significance that is considered a finding that can be published in a science related journal.
+When an experimental result achieves statistical significance that is considered a finding that can be published in a science related journal (When statistical analyses lie?).

 What Does Statistical Significance Have To Offer?

 Most scientific studies of today are structured around a framework that is testing the statistical significance of the hypothesis.
 In such a test, the scientist gets to compare the results of an experiment.

 What he does is that he places the results up for comparison against the hypothesis that there is no difference existing between a tested and a control group.

 If he is testing whether a drug can reduce depression, his goal is not to prove that the drug actually tackles depression.
 Rather, the concept is to gather lots of data to reject the hypothesis that it does not.

 Furthermore, the scientist embarks on this comparison with the aid of a statistical analysis, which results in a P-Value.
 If you never knew, the P-Value is a result between the numbers 0 and 1.
 The P stands for probability.

 As for the value, it signifies the likelihood that repeating such an experiment will yield an outcome with a difference.
 The result will be bigger than what the scientist got if the drug does not decrease depression.